 AG: How does the company find inspiration for new collections?

 RS: Inspiration for new collections is drawn from many places.
 Our buyers travel around the world, including trips to Europe and Asia, to find inspiration.
 Annually, our merchants attend the jewelry industry’s leading trade event where they see what’s new in the fine jewelry market.
 We also collaborate with the Italian Trade Agency and The Ministry of Economic Development to bring extraordinary Italian jewelry to our customers.

 RS: We will be scouring the world for new and exciting jewelry trends!

 Blogging is so cool because I not only learn about great new brands, but am reminded of the fabulous brands that have lasted through the years thanks to their style and quality.
-I’m glad Ross-Simons reached out to me and reminded me of my high school memories of them.
-Ross-Simons didn’t sponsor this post or even ask me to write about them; with so many flash in the pan trendy brands showing up every day on the internet, it’s refreshing to see a legacy brand rocking it and I couldn’t help but share!
+With so many flash in the pan trendy brands showing up every day on the internet, it’s refreshing to see a legacy brand like Ross-Simons still rocking after all these years!

 I loved the Ross Simon catalog, too, especially because everything in it was true to size.
 I would fold the magazine pages and imagine how the earrings would look on my ears.